-If a cow produces forty-four litres of milk per day and its production suddenly drops to ‘a mere’ thirty-five litres, what is wrong with that cow?
+If a cow produces forty-five litres of milk per day and its production suddenly drops to ‘a mere’ thirty-five litres, what is wrong with that cow?
 She is not ill, but also not in top condition.
-And if more cows show a milk production decrease of approx. 20% then there is an operating problem on the farm.
+And if more cows show a milk production decrease of over 20% then there is an operating problem on the farm.

 Up until the seventies (20th century), the cows served a dual purpose: both their milk and their meat was of economic interest.
 The Friesian cow was top notch in that respect for a long time and was exported to all corners of the world.
 But since then, separate milk and beef stocks were bred.
 Today, Holstein-Friesians are mainly used for the production of milk.
 These were bred in the States from the originally Friesian cows and exported throughout the world, including back to the Netherlands.
 The present dairy farms in the Netherlands also mainly use Holstein-Friesians.
-That is one reason why the milk production per cow has increased from 5000 litres per year in 1984 to an average of approx. 8000 litres in 2014.
-But in addition to the hereditary qualities, it is mainly the feed of the dairy cows that has highly improved in those thirty years, making it possible to increase the milk production by approx. 60%.
+That is one reason why the milk production per cow has increased from an average of 5000 litres per year in 1984 to 8200 litres in 2015.
+And now, five years later in the year 2020, the national average of the production per cow in the Netherlands, is further increasing to approx. 9500 litres of milk per year (31 litres per day as an average).
+In addition to the hereditary qualities, it is mainly the feed of the dairy cows that has highly improved in those years, making it possible to increase the milk production that much.

 feeding alley with tractor